 Locals love Moonlight Beach in Encinitas located in this north county beach town.
 The beach appeals to families with its designated play area, snack bar, and restrooms.
 The beach has some perfectly groomed spots for volleyball or football games.
 Parents will love being able to find a spot on the beach where they can relax while children play nearby in the waves.
 There is a pay parking lot above the beach, but there is ample street parking as well.
 When families are finished for the day they can head into the town of Encinitas for a quick bite to eat or grab an ice cream at Handel’s.

 San Diego’s beaches are in a class of their own.
 They offer everything from swimming to surfing, parasailing to fishing.
 Whatever your family desires, there is a good chance of finding a beach to suit your needs.
-In our opinion, these are the best family beaches in San Diego, but you can’t go wrong in a county with all this sand, the Pacific Ocean, and stunning sunset views.
+In our opinion, these are the best family beaches in San Diego.
+But honestly, you can’t go wrong in a county with all this sand, the Pacific Ocean, and stunning sunset views.

 Looking for other beach destinations?
-Check out our posts: 25 Favorite Beaches in the US for a Family Vacation and Favorite Family Beaches Around the World
+Check out our posts: The Best Kid Friendly California Road Trip Stops 25 Favorite Beaches in the US for a Family Vacation and Favorite Family Beaches Around the World.